griffithlab/rnabio.org/_posts/0003-03-01-Differential_Expression-Ballgown.md

 Assignment: Use Ballgown to identify differentially expressed genes from the StringTie expression estimates (i.e., Ballgown table files) which you created in Practical Exercise 8.

 * Hint: Follow the example R code above.
-* Hint: You will need to change how the `pheno_data` object is created to point to the correct sample ids, type, and path to StringTie results files.
+* Hint: You will need to change how the `pheno_data` object is created to point to the correct sample ids, type, and path to your inputs (the StringTie results files).
 * Hint: Make sure to save your ballgown data object to file (e.g., `bg.rda`) for use in subsequent practical exercises.
 * Hint: You may wish to save both a complete list of genes with differential expression results as well as a subset which are filtered and pass a significance test